AkshayaDev/recreate-repository/readme.txt

-# recreate-repository
-Recreate repository with current files only
+** Recreate repository with current files only

 -- Remove the history from
 rm -rf .git